 - Website, SalinasBikeParty.com remains down, as of 4/1/14.
 For updates, stay in touch with founder Rob Garcia via email firstname.lastname@example.org.
 Meet up for coffee, or volunteer to help with any upcoming rides (often impromptu), social media, or in other ways.
 SBP is on Facebook, Salinas Bike Party; and Twitter @bikesalinas.

 - While not official Salinas Bike Party organized rides, you’ll also find some riders eager to keep rolling who are forming social bike rides dubbed “Salinas Bike Party” rides too.
 They often post on the Salinas Bike Party group social page, so you may connect with those individuals there.

 - Salinas High School (established 8/27/12, for any SHS students).
 Click here for announcement.
 Questions?
 Contact Jim Warwick, 831-262-4152.

 - CSUMB (as of 8/29/12, pending installation).
 Two DIY stations will become part of CSUMB’s Wise Biker resources (http://transportation.csumb.edu/biking).
 Contact Megan Tolbert, Transportation Planner, with questions.

 22. Recurring Bike Rides or Races – Nonprofits / to Benefit Others

 The below is a sampling of such rides that take place in Monterey County.
 You’ll find more throughout this site, and elsewhere online.

 - Salinas 10-Mile Family Bike Ride for a Better Community.
-The first of what is planned to be an annual event is October 5, 2013.
-Part of the proceeds will benefit Salinas schools.
+Planned to be an annual event, with part of the proceeds to benefit Salinas schools.